Shift to T+1 settlement cycle

 Mexico:

-The Mexican market is open for business on Monday, 27 May 2024 (first trade date for T+1 settlement).
+The Mexican market was open for business on Monday, 27 May 2024 (first trade date for T+1 settlement).

 Not helpfulVery helpful